justinticktock/role-based-help-notes/readme.txt

 == Changelog ==

+= 1.2.1 =
+* 2013-**-**
+* Added Settings link to the admin acitve plugin listing
+* Added Widget to allow sidebars to list all users with access to read/edit a Help Note type.
+* Code refactoring

 = 1.2.01 =
 * 2013-11-11
 * Fix for where no Contents Page is defined (thanks to [Vernon Fowler](http://wordpress.org/support/profile/vernonfowler))